Mohit Kumar Munshi

-Mohit Kumar Munshi, also spelt Mohitkumar Munsi (Bengali: মোহিতকুমার মুন্সী), was a soldier of British Indian Army, aristocrat and author.
+Mohit Kumar Munshi, also spelt Mohitkumar Munsi (Bengali: মোহিতকুমার মুন্সী), was a soldier of British Indian Army, aristocrat, author and editor.
 He was one of the scions of the extended Munshi family of Kadirpara and Chougachi.
 He served as a non-commissioned officer, holding the rank of Havildar, in the 49th Bengali Regiment during the First World War.
-Munshi was one of the few aristocrats who belonged to a zamindar family, along with Khwaja Habibullah, the 5th Nawab of Dhaka, and Kumar Adhikram Mazumdar.
+Munshi was one of the few aristocrats to join the Bengali Paltan, who belonged to a zamindar family, along with Khwaja Habibullah, the 5th Nawab of Dhaka, and Kumar Adhikram Mazumdar.

 Career

 Munshi, the son of Babu Prasanna Kumar Munshi, joined the Bengali Regiment while studying in his second year at Edward College, Pabna, enlisting as an ordinary soldier in the 49th Bengali Regiment.
 He was later promoted to the rank of Havildar.

+Machine gun unit of British and Indian troops in Mesopotamia, 1917.
+Munshi was also associated with military service during the campaign.

-Following the cessation of hostilities in the First World War on 11 November 1918, King George V of the United Kingdom issued a decree designating 29 July 1919 as 'Peace Day'.
-On 29 July 1919, England hosted a Victory March and accompanying ceremonies to commemorate Peace Day.
+Following the cessation of hostilities in the First World War on 11 November 1918, King George V of the United Kingdom issued a decree designating 19 July 1919 as 'Peace Day'.
+On 19 July 1919, England hosted a Victory March and accompanying ceremonies to commemorate Peace Day.
 Three delegates from the 49th Bengali Regiment (Bengali Paltan) were invited to participate in the celebrations.
 On 25 June, the Officer Commanding and staff officers of the Karachi Brigade, Bengali Paltan, nominated Havildar Mohit Kumar Munshi, who was then serving as an instructor at the Karachi Brigade headquarters, along with Jamadar Ranada Prasad Saha and his orderly Sepoy Nittyagopal Bhattacharya, as the official delegates.
 In addition, a washerman and a sweeper were included in the delegation.
 According to Bandhan Sengupta and Sudin Chattapadhyay, on 27 June 1919, Munshi departed for London along with other delegates, via Bombay.
 Quartermaster Havildar Kazi Nazrul Islam was duly equipped with the appropriate uniform and other accoutrements for the delegates attending the peace celebrations.

+Sailors of the Royal Navy parade over Westminster Bridge.
+Munshi along with Jamadar Ranada Prasad Saha and Sepoy Nittyagopal Bhattacharya were also invited to attend the Victory March, representing the Bengali Regiment.